eDoes smoking weed cause acne?

 Does Smoking Weed Cause Acne?
 The Short Answer is it Depends

-While the scientific research has not produced any direct evidence that smoking weed can cause acne, some pretty compelling arguments show smoking marijuana use can create an increased risk of a frustrating skin condition.
+While the scientific research has not produced any direct evidence that smoking weed can cause acne.
+Some pretty compelling arguments show smoking marijuana use can create an increased risk of a frustrating skin condition.

 What Causes Acne?

-To better understand how smoking weed can contribute to a suitable environment for acne and other skin conditions, we first need to look at what acne is.
+To better understand how smoking weed can contribute to a suitable environment for acne and other skin conditions.
+We first need to look at what acne is.

-Several primary factors cause acne and a host of other factors that have a relatively minor effect on the body’s largest organ.
+Several primary factors cause acne and a host of factors have a relatively minor effect on the body’s largest organ.
 Changes in hormone levels, eating unhealthy foods, and even secondhand effects from marijuana or tobacco smoke and other factors can cause an elevated risk of acne.

 Let’s take a look at some of those factors and how they all contribute, even if only in small ways.